Award Notification for 2019-2020

 Newly Admitted Students

 Office of Student Financial Assistance (SFA) begins notifying incoming freshmen and transfer students of their estimated financial aid packages early March.
-The initial award letter is sent to the student’s home address.
+The initial 2019-2020 award letter is emailed to the student’s preferred email address.
 If there is any adjustment to the initial award package, the student will receive notification through their Knights email account instructing them to review the changes through their myUCF Portal.
 SFA will only send notifications such as these to a student’s Knights email account.

 Click here for instructions to create your Knights email account.

 Students must notify our office of all outside awards received, including awards paid directly to you.
 Please report your outside scholarships to our office and include a copy of any correspondence (e.g., letter or email) from the scholarship donor.
 This information can be submitted in-person, via mail, fax, or online.
 SFA will not accept documents submitted as an email attachment.

 Click here to review guidelines for submitting documents to the office.

 Summer 2019 Admits: